SegRet: An Efficient Design for Semantic Segmentation with Retentive Network

 \subsection{COCO-Stuff}

-As shown in Table \ref{tab:COCO_appendix}, we conducted experiments comparing different model sizes on the COCO-Stuff dataset.
-The results demonstrate significant advantages of our proposed models (utilizing RMT-S, RMT-B, and RMT-L as backbone networks) in both single-scale and multi-scale scenarios, achieving high average IoU values of 44.32, 45.92, and 45.78 (ss), and 45.48, 46.06, and 46.63 (ms), respectively.
-In contrast, other models exhibited relatively lower performance in both aspects.
-In summary, our models have shown outstanding semantic segmentation performance on the COCO-Stuff dataset, showcasing their superiority in terms of accuracy and generalization capabilities.
+As shown in Table \ref{tab:COCO_appendix}, we further evaluated the performance of SegRet models with different sizes on the COCO-Stuff dataset.
+The results highlight the clear advantages of our proposed models, which employ RMT-S, RMT-B, and RMT-L as backbone networks.
+Specifically, our models achieve high average IoU scores of 44.32, 45.92, and 45.78 under single-scale (SS) inference, and 45.48, 46.06, and 46.63 under multi-scale (MS) inference, respectively.
+In contrast, competing models demonstrate comparatively lower performance across both evaluation settings.
+These results underscore the strong segmentation accuracy and generalization capabilities of our SegRet models on the COCO-Stuff dataset.